Millbury High School

-Millbury Memorial Junior/Senior High School is a public school in Millbury, Massachusetts, serving students in grades seven through twelve.
+Millbury Memorial Junior/Senior High School is a public school in Millbury, Massachusetts, United States.
+It serves students in grades seven through twelve.
 The school was founded in 1851.

 History

 Millbury Memorial Junior/Senior High School was founded in 1851 on the site of Millbury Academy.
 Millbury High was originally located on 130 Elm Street, which is now occupied by the Mary Elizabeth McGrath Educational Center.
 In 1913, renovations took place.

 In 1952, Millbury High moved to its current location at 12 Martin Street, housing grades nine through twelve, and later included grades seven and eight.
 The school was then also dedicated as a memorial to local World War II veterans.

+In 1988, Millbury High added a new gymnasium and science wing as part of a town-approved $2.1 million expansion to address growing enrollment and aging facilities.

 In 2003, the Millbury High building was renovated and expanded.
 During that time, grade seven temporarily moved to Raymond E. Shaw Elementary School, while grades eight through twelve remained in place.
 After renovations finished, grades seven and eight were given their own wing of the school, separate from the rest of the grades.

+In 2024, the school received a $75,000 Skills Capital Grant to enhance its vocational and technical education programs, aiming to better prepare students for high-demand industries.

 Athletics

-Home of the Woolies, Millbury athletic teams primarily sport the colors of maroon, gold, and white, as well as some gold.
-Current sport offerings at the school include: basketball, cheerleading, cross country, football, golf, soccer, and volleyball.
+Home of the Woolies, Millbury athletic teams primarily sport the colors of maroon, gold, and white.
+Current sport offerings at the school include basketball, cheerleading, cross country, football, golf, soccer, baseball, softball, track and field, tennis, esports, and volleyball.

+Millbury High is a member of the Central Massachusetts Athletic Conference (CMAC).

-Michael Favulli is known to have coached sports at Millbury High.
+Michael Favulli coached sports at Millbury High.

 In 1996, Erin Dromgoole of Millbury High was the female recipient of the Wendy's High School Heisman for that year.

+In 2025, Millbury High won the MIAA Division 4 Baseball State Championship, winning their first baseball state title since 1984.